 The run up to Christmas for both kids and parents is crazy.
 You’re constantly bombarded by advertisements, billboards, catalogs, and displays of the new latest and supposedly greatest toys.
 Yet somehow, when it comes to stocking stuffer ideas, you tend to run out of steam.
-Don’t worry, we’ve got you covered with 10 fun stocking stuffer ideas for toddlers.
+Don’t worry, we’ve got you covered with 10 fun stocking stuffers for kids.

 It can be a challenge to find stocking fillers that are both fun and educational for your child.
 However, we’ve come up with a great list of stocking stuffers your kids are sure to love and learn from year round.

 1. A pocket-sized book